History

 You are here:

 The Great Depression of the 1930s had a profound impact on the global economy, leading to widespread bank failures and significant losses for depositors.
 This experience highlighted the vulnerability of depositors and the potential systemic risks associated with bank failures.
 As a result, policymakers recognized the importance of implementing measures to safeguard depositors and prevent bank runs.
 The United States was one of the first countries to establish a deposit insurance system.
 The Federal Deposit Insurance Corporation (FDIC) was created in 1933 as a response to the banking crisis during the Great Depression.
 This initiative aimed to restore public confidence in the banking system and prevent mass withdrawals that could further exacerbate the economic downturn.
-Many other countries thereafter began to establish their own deposit insurance systems in the following years.
+Many other countries thereafter began to establish their own deposit insurance systems.
+For example, India established the Deposit Insurance and Credit Guarantee Corporation (DICGC) in 1961.
+Canada introduced deposit insurance in 1967 with the establishment of the Canada Deposit Insurance Corporation (CDIC) and Japan established its deposit insurance system in 1971 with the Deposit Insurance Corporation of Japan (DICJ).

 The Asian financial crisis of 1997-1998 played a significant role in the development and strengthening of deposit insurance systems in many countries.
 The crisis exposed weaknesses in financial systems, including inadequate depositor protection, which contributed to the loss of confidence in banks and subsequent bank runs.
 During the crisis, and thereafter, many governments provided blanket guarantees to depositors and other creditors to prevent the financial and payments systems from collapsing.